Menu

 He is healthy and happy because of Guardian Mask.
 I want to tell everyone about it and make sure they buy one or two for their horses.
 I am also going to put it on my other website, my humane education club at my high school.

 Thanks Vee and Sid and David.
-Get Sid's daughter in law going quickly as many, many horses are needlessly suffering as I write this.
+Get Sid's daughter-in-law going quickly as many, many horses are needlessly suffering as I write this.

 09-25-07 UPDATE